Generative Bayesian Optimization: Generative Models as Acquisition Functions: Experiments

 We now consider three protein sequence design tasks where $|\vocab| = 20$ and we have varying $M$.
 We again use VSD, CbAS and random mutation as baselines, and add to them the guided diffusion based LaMBO-2~\citep{Gruver2023}.
 GenBO, VSD and CbAS all share the same generative backbone, which is the causal transformer used in \citet{Steinberg2025variational}; VSD and CbAS also use the same CNN-classifier guide used in that work.
 We present additional architectural information, and additional experimental details in \autoref{asub:protdesign}.
 We use the black-box implementations in \textsc{poli} for these tasks, and \textsc{poli-baselines} implementations of the random and LaMBO-2 baselines.

 The first task we consider is optimization of the Ehrlich functions introduced by \citet{stanton2024closed}.
-These are challenging biologically inspired parametric closed-form that explicitly simulate nonlinear (epistatic) effects of sequence on outcome.
+These are challenging biologically inspired parametric closed-form functions that explicitly simulate nonlinear (epistatic) effects of sequence on outcome.
 The outcomes are $\observation \in \{-1\} \cup [0, 1]$ where $-1$ is reserved for infeasible sequences.
 We use the same protocol as in \citet{Steinberg2025variational}, where we optimize sequences of length $M=\{15,32,64\}$ all with motif lengths of 4, and $|\dataset_0|=128$, $T=32$ and $\nbatch = 128$.
 The results are summarized in \autoref{fig:ehrlich}.
 We again see that GenBO variants are able to outperform or match the performance of baselines, with KL-based losses yielding the best performance.
 In higher dimensions with the longest sequence setting, the benefits of the balanced forward KL loss, with its density minimization effect in areas of lower utility, are more evident.
+In addition, we note that exponential regularization, corresponding to assuming an exponential dot-product kernel for the RKHS feature space of the model (see \autoref{thr:model-norm}), allowed for the best performance in higher dimensions.
+Lastly, in \autoref{fig:batchsize-ablation} (appendix), we present an ablation study on the batch size setting $\nbatch$, showing monotonic improvements, especially for large $\nbatch \geq 32$.